osmond/lisa/README.md

 - Styled PlantCard components
 - Tasks generated dynamically from plant data
 - Quick Add floating button for new plants
+- Dual progress rings visualize watering and fertilizing progress

+## Progress Rings

+Two overlapping rings summarize your care tasks.
+The inner blue ring tracks watering while the outer green ring tracks fertilizing.
+Each ring's length is `completed / total` for that task type (capped at 100%), and the SVG exposes the percentage for assistive technology.

 ## Weather Feature